 1. Articulate classic foundational systemic philosophy and theory.

-2. Demonstrate competence in the practice of a systemic orientation to marriage and family therapy and counseling.
+2. Demonstrate competence in the practice of a systemic orientation to marriage and family therapy.

 3. Show integrity in ethical practice.

 4. Demonstrate skills and knowledge to professionally serve a culturally diverse society.